Albuquerque Ordinance Re-prioritizes Road Design for All Modes of Transportation

-MADISON – As state lawmakers prepare to debate Wisconsin’s transportation budget and Congress struggles to renew the federal transportation law, a new report from WISPIRG Foundation and Frontier Group finds that drivers currently pay less than half the total cost of roads nationwide, and argues that while increasing gas taxes could temporarily fill the transportation funding shortfall, it would leave other, deeper problems unaddressed.
+As Congress struggles to renew the federal transportation law, a new report [http://www.nmpirgedfund.org/reports/nmf/who-pays-roads] from the New Mexico Public Interest Research Group Education Fund (NMPIRG Education Fund) and Frontier Group finds that drivers currently pay less than half the total cost of roads, and argues that while increasing gas taxes could fill the shortfall, it would leave other problems unaddressed.

 - Gas taxes and other fees paid by drivers now cover less than half of road construction and maintenance costs nationally – down from more than 70 percent in the 1960s – with the balance coming chiefly from income, sales and property taxes and other levies on general taxpayers.

-- General taxpayers at all levels of government now subsidize highway construction and maintenance to the tune of $69 billion per year nationwide – an amount exceeding the expenditure of general tax funds to support transit, bicycling, walking and passenger rail combined.
+- Taxpayers now subsidize highway construction and maintenance to the tune of $69 billion per year – more than the general tax funds used to support transit, bicycling, walking and passenger rail combined.

 - Regardless of how much they drive, the average American household bears an annual financial burden of more than $1,100 in taxes and indirect costs from driving – over and above any gas taxes or other fees they pay that are connected with driving.